When managing to outcomes and performance, you need a dashboard. What’s happening today, what happened in the past, and how does this predict the...

 Moving upmarket from SMB to enterprise for SaaS: when and how

 In episode 3 of B2B SaaS Marketing Snacks, Mike and Stijn talk about the differences between SMB and enterprise when “moving upmarket”.
 While the podcast takes a more senior perspective, I’d like to revisit the topic from the top to make sure marketing newcomers can follow along.
 So make sure to go give it a listen then come back here for more information!

 - SMB is the acronym for “small and midsize business”.

-- Most commonly, size is defined by number of employees and/or by revenue.
-For example, Gartner defines small businesses as organizations with fewer than 100 employees and enterprise as those with 1000+ employees.
+- Most commonly, company size is defined by the number of employees and/or by revenue.
+For example, Gartner defines small businesses as organizations with fewer than 100 employees and enterprises as those with 1000+ employees.

 - “Moving upmarket” is an expression commonly used to refer to starting to sell to people with more money.
 In the SaaS world, moving upmarket is an inevitability.
 When we talk about stages of growth, we talk about reducing churn, getting customer lifetime value (LTV) higher than customer acquisition cost (CAC), and improving average revenue per unit (ARPU) i.e. deal size.